November 7, 2018

 The Jefferson Highway was recognizable by the “JH” logo which was painted onto poles and signs along the route.
 This logo can be seen in the photo provided by Artcrafts below on the right most telephone pole at the Eighth and Sylvanie.
 It was also heavily advertised in many flyers for events across the nation like those presented below submitted by their creators, local advertising and engraving company Artcrafts.

 Want to explore this historical highway today?
 We recommend a trip through St. Joseph exploring the route that the Jefferson Highway took through town.
 Starting in the Southside on route 371 explore the country scenery before entering the city limits.
 Continue north on 22nd Street and turn west on Garfield, passing under the Parkway bridge.
 Follow Garfield until Eighth Street then head north into downtown.
-On the drive through downtown you will pass near (or directly by) the Pony Express National Museum, Patee Park, Barbosas, Twin Spires and many other interesting sights and small businesses in this historic area.
+On the drive through downtown you will pass near (or directly by) the Pony Express National Museum, Patee Park, historic Moss House (also known as Barbosas Castillo), Twin Spires and many other interesting sights and small businesses in this historic area.

 For a map of the highway visit this link: Jefferson Highway Association Maps

 The Jefferson Highway is enjoying a resurgence in attention and preservation because of the work of organizations like the Jefferson Highway Association.
 In the spring of 2018 members of the Jefferson Highway Association from across the country visited St. Joseph for their national conference.
 Locally the Cameron Historical Society and Depot Museum houses an exhibit and conducts research on the Jefferson Highway.